ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 ### 3.6 Prevention of Overfitting & GEO Specialization
 To ensure the system provides high-fidelity station-keeping analysis, we employ a **GEO-Centric** training strategy.

+1.  **Small Dataset Sufficiency:**
+    Since the model is an Autoencoder (Unsupervised Learning), it does not need millions of labeled examples.
+It simply needs enough examples of "normal" GEO physics to learn the mathematical curve of a stable orbit.

-1.  **GEO Specialization:**
+2.  **GEO Specialization:**
-    The ingestion pipeline is configured to exclusively fetch objects in the Geostationary Belt (Mean Motion ~1.0).
-By training the Autoencoder specifically on this regime, the model becomes highly sensitive to "Drift" and "Station-Keeping" anomalies.
-If a satellite deviates even slightly from the strict physics of the GEO belt (e.g., an unannounced inclination maneuver), the Reconstruction Error spikes significantly.
+    The ingestion pipeline is configured to fetch only objects in the Geostationary Belt (Mean Motion 0.99--1.01).
+By training the Autoencoder specifically on this regime, we effectively "over-fit" the model to the physics of perfectly stationary satellites.
+This makes the system **hyper-sensitive** to anomalies: even minute drift or unannounced inclination maneuvers will cause the reconstruction error to spike, flagging the object immediately.

-2.  **The Information Bottleneck:**
+3.  **The Information Bottleneck:**
     As visualized in Figure 3, the 3-neuron bottleneck (50% compression) mathematically forces the model to discard noise.
 It acts as a structural regularizer.

-3.  **Strict Epoch Limiting:**
+4.  **Strict Epoch Limiting:**
     We train for exactly **30 Epochs**.
 In experimentation, convergence typically happens around epoch 20.
 Training for 1000+ epochs would allow the weights to adjust to the specific floating-point quirks of the Space-Track TLE snapshot.

+### 3.7 Spatial vs. Temporal Analysis Strategy
+A common question is whether a snapshot of 100 satellites is sufficient compared to a historical database.

+*   **Spatial Analysis (Current):** The current Autoencoder performs **Population-Based Anomaly Detection**.
+It compares a satellite against its peers in the current moment.
+This is highly effective for detecting immediate physics violations, regime outliers, and station-keeping errors relative to the "Fleet Norm".
+A snapshot of 60-100 objects provides a statistically significant population to define this manifold.
+*   **Temporal Analysis (Future):** To detect gradual degradation (e.g., component fatigue over 6 months), **Time-Series** data is required.
+This necessitates a backend database and LSTM (Long Short-Term Memory) models, which is outlined in **Phase 3** of the roadmap.

 ---